Punch Clock Hero

 - Wreck-It Ralph: Much like how the bad guy characters are just actors playing a role, their good guy counterparts are just doing their jobs.
 However, at the very least we know that Felix is heroic in real life, and it's likely that many of the other good guy characters are the same.

-- The entire plot of Megamind is kicked off because Metro Man has become this and fakes his own death so he can quit and become a musician.
+- The entire plot of Megamind is kicked off because Metro Man has become this.
+After admitting to himself that he no longer enjoys being a superhero, he uses Megamind's latest evil scheme to fake his own death so he can find a new hobby.

 Films — Live-Action